 Rear door toward the roof line

-Set the swing-door end to face the eave where your crew is working to align walk-in loading with ground-throw paths.
+Set the swing-door end facing your eave so that your crew can manage walk-in loading and ground-throw in one path.

 Surface protection